Surrey Yeomanry: C Squadron

 C Squadron joined 29th Division in Warwickshire in January 1915.
 The division was then sent to Avonmouth Docks, where C Sqn embarked on 17 March, arriving at Alexandria on 2 April.
 The squadron was left in Egypt while the rest of 29th Division took part in the Gallipoli campaign.
 Then on 26 June it was landed at the island of Imbros, the offshore base for the Gallipoli operations, where it served with General Headquarters, Mediterranean Expeditionary Force.
 After the force had been evacuated from Gallipoli, C Sqn was sent back to Egypt in February 1916 and was stationed at scattered locations.
 On 1 March it was concentrated and sailed to Marseille aboard the Nessian with 29th Division, landing on 11 March and going to the Western Front.

 Under the command of Maj R. Bonsor, the squadron underwent training with new equipment used on the Western Front, including respirators and hand grenades, then went into billets at Acheux, providing working parties.
 It briefly (11–19 May) served with XV Corps Cavalry Regiment at Heilly, then on 19 May it joined C and D Squadrons of the Duke of Lancaster's Own Yeomanry (DoLOY) at Beaucourt to form III Corps Cavalry Regiment.

 III Corps was heavily engaged in the Battle of the Somme throughout the summer of 1916.
 From its camp at Dernancourt the squadron sent a party to hold the 'remains' of a trench on the First day of the Somme (1 July) until the area was taken over the artillery four days later.
 As the battle continued, the squadron was at Bavelincourt, sending Troops to be attached to different divisions as despatch riders or to the military police for traffic control.
-In the winter the men helped with pack horses getting supplies up to the line.
+In the autumn the squadron sent a dismounted draft to reinforce 10th (Service) Battalion, Queen's (Royal West Surrey Regiment) (Battersea), originally a 'Pals battalion' of Kitchener's Army, in 41st Division.
+In the winter the squadron helped with pack horses getting supplies up to the line.
 At the end of January 1917 the regiment moved to Ailly-sur-Somme, then on to Warfusée.